6 DIY Beauty Recipes for Your Face, Hair, and Body

 I like to add herbal teas that help with the color, for a mixture that’s half apple cider vinegar and half tea.
 I’m fair-haired so I like adding chamomile tea to the rinse.
 For dark hair, adding a decoction of walnut husk to to the ACV will keep it shiny and nice.
 Don’t worry, the vinegar smell will dissipate after your hair dries.

-Note: use a dark colored towel because it may stain a lighter color towel.
+Note for you darker-haired honeys: use a dark colored towel because the walnut may stain a lighter color towel.

 For herbal hair rinse ideas, see this blog post.